oalders/lds-quiz/templates/markdown/answers/helen-mar-kimball.md

 ## Discussion

-Helen Mar Kimball was sealed to Joseph Smith when she was 14 years old.
-She was the youngest of Smith's polygamous wives.
+Helen Mar Kimball was sealed to Joseph Smith when she was 14 years old.  [^1] She was the youngest of Smith's polygamous wives.

+[^1]: Here is my fancy footnote

 ## Sources